aredridel/t6/readme.markdown

 ## test.onFinish(fn)

-The onFinish hook will get invoked when ALL `tape` tests have finished right before `tape` is about to print the test summary.
+The onFinish hook will get invoked when ALL `t6` tests have finished right before `t6` is about to print the test summary.

 ## test.onFailure(fn)

-The onFailure hook will get invoked whenever any `tape` tests has failed.
+The onFailure hook will get invoked whenever any `t6` tests has failed.

 ## t.plan(n)